 - The library is in the basement, so if you can’t find someone to direct you, just look for stairs and head down.

-- If Scott’s not around when you want to check a book out, there is a sign-out form by the door where you can write the name of the book, its bar code number, the date you took it out, your name, phone number, and library patron number (for University of Winnipeg students).
+- Scott looks after the library.
+If Scott’s not around when you want to check a book out, there is a sign-out form by the door where you can write the name of the book, its bar code number, the date you took it out, your name, phone number, and library patron number (for University of Winnipeg students).

 CCS is not connected to periodical databases like ATLA.
 The University of Winnipeg, however, is, and visitors can get a guest account from circulation to search the databases.
 Many periodical articles are available in a digital form through the databases, so bring a memory stick so you can download PDFs.